-Upon the reception of a Probe message with State set to ExploringOk, the node sends a Probe message, restarts the Send timer, stops the Keepalive timer if it was running, and transitions to the Operational state.
+Upon the reception of a Probe message with State set to InboundOk, the node sends a Probe message, restarts the Send timer, stops the Keepalive timer if it was running, and transitions to the Operational state.
+New current address pair is chosen for the connection, based on the reports of received probes in the message that we just received.
+If no received probes have been reported, the current address pair is unchanged.